yachoukh/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 1. You will need Owner or Contributor permissions for an Azure subscription to use in the lab.

 2. Your subscription must have sufficient unused quota to deploy the VMs used in this lab.

-For further details, see [Before the HOL - Line-of-business application migration](./Before%20the%20HOL%20-%20Line-of-business%20application%20migration.md).

 ## Before the hands-on lab